 Many people perceive the refugees coming to Europe as one nameless, faceless mob that threatens their social security and way of living.
 We want to help change that perception by letting our audience experience life from the perspective of four individuals who are just as relatable, complex and “real” as anyone else.
 They do have names.
 They do have faces.
 And they have all kinds of interesting stories to tell.

-The project was funded by Wirtschaftsagentur Wien.
+The project is funded by Wirtschaftsagentur Wien.

 Each of the four stories, or “episodes”, is self-contained and accessible from an interactive main hub.
 A story lasts between three and five minutes.
 Tonally and stylistically the stories are wildly different, as each one is directed by a different director with a very specific approach to the medium of VR and storytelling in general.